prakashjayy/pytorch_classifiers/README.md

 Classes present:
 -----------------
-Black-grass
+- Black-grass
-Charlock
+- Charlock
-Cleavers
+- Cleavers
-Common Chickweed
+- Common Chickweed
-Common wheat
+- Common wheat
-Fat Hen
+- Fat Hen
-Loose Silky-bent
+- Loose Silky-bent
-Maize
+- Maize
-Scentless Mayweed
+- Scentless Mayweed
-Shepherds Purse
+- Shepherds Purse
-Small-flowered Cranesbill
+- Small-flowered Cranesbill
-Sugar beet
+- Sugar beet

+## Why TARS?
+My Favourite character from Interstellar.
+Its good to use names like murph, cooper, lander etc .

+## TO_DO
+1) Selecting the best model (best_model.py)
+2) inference.py (Load model, read_image, preprocess, predict)
+3) Combining all predictions using different techinques (ensemble.py)
+    - Use simple avg
+    - Using validation_accuracy as weights and taking weighted average
+    - Training a classifier on top of it (NN, randomforest, XGB, LinearRegression)
 ### This is an experimental setup to build code base for pytorch.
-Its main is to experiment faster using transfer learning.
+Its main is to experiment faster using transfer learning on all available pre-trained models.

 Folder structure:
 -----------------